-Sub-target Delivery scoring Covered in the Strategy, but success depends on strengthening the implementat Accounts for ecological and climate impacts of the environmental protection articles in the CFP, which is lacking to date Addresses responsible consumption A Sustainable Food Systems Framework Initiative was launched, laying down rules on sustainability labelling of food products and minimum criteria for sustainable public procurement of food.
+Covered in the Strategy, but success depends on strengthening the implementation of the environmental protection articles in the CFP, which is lacking to date

+Addresses responsible consumption

+A Sustainable Food Systems Framework Initiative was launched, laying down rules on sustainability labelling of food products and minimum criteria for sustainable public procurement of food.
 It is uncertain whether regulating consumer information for seafood can deliver on biodiversity objectives.

-Sustainable and traceable seafood It remains to be seen if traceability can be guaranteed, as the proposed Fisheries Control Regulation has exemptions for processed, preserved and prepared products.
+Sustainable and traceable seafood

+It remains to be seen if traceability can be guaranteed, as the proposed Fisheries Control Regulation has exemptions for processed, preserved and prepared products.
 Without traceability, sustainability cannot be guaranteed